 BOS Canada periodically sets aside funds to provide small grants in support of conservation research on orangutans or related projects, including conservation education.

-BOS Canada has a fund of $6,000 CAD to provide small grants in support of conservation research on orangutans or related projects, including conservation education.
-Proposals involving direct conservation work must include a research component that evaluates the effectiveness of the conservation activities proposed (evidence, assessment).
-Award amounts range from $500 to $2,000 CAD.
+BOS Canada has funds to provide small grants in support of conservation research on orangutans or related projects, including conservation education.
+Award amounts typically range from $500 to $2,000 CAD.

-Professional and university student researchers working in orangutan habitat countries are encouraged to apply or to help someone from a habitat country to submit a proposal.
+Professional and university student researchers working in orangutan habitat countries are encouraged to apply or to help someone from an orangutan habitat country to submit a proposal.

 BOS Canada funds granted cannot be used for expenses incurred before the date on which the funds are awarded.
-Grant recipients must agree to submit a brief report (maximum 1-2 pages, single spaced) in a form suitable for publication in the BOS Canada website and newsletter, to the BOS Canada Grants Committee within 6 months of completing the project in addition to a progress report once the initial installment of the grant has been used.
+Grant recipients must agree to submit to the BOS Canada Grants Committee, within 6 months of completing the project, (i) a brief report of the study and its results (maximum 1-2 pages, single spaced) in a form suitable for publication in the BOS Canada website and newsletter plus (ii) a financial statement showing how the grant funds were used.

 FAQ: BOS Canada Conservation GrantsShow Grant FAQ